mkrdip/related-posts-widget/readme.txt

 * Option to filter by popular posts (by comment count).
 * Option [separate categories](http://tiptoppress.com/new-dynamic-layout-feature-separate-categories/) if more than one is assigned.
 * Set how many posts to show (overall and by category).
-* Option exclude current post and sticky posts.
+* Option exclude current post, sticky posts or children.
+* Option exclude without exclude children.
 * Placeholders in title string (e.g. "There are a lot of %cat%-News." -> "There are a lot of Tech-News.").
 * Filter hook for the post titles 'widget_title'.
 * Option to show post thumbnail and set width & height.